saintedlama/betray/README.md

     expect(betrayedAdd.invoked).to.equal(1);

 ## Stubs
-Betray does not offer a stub API or the like :disappoineted:.
+Betray does not offer a stub API or the like :disappointed:.
 Minimal!
 Better!
 Extensible!

     var math = {
       add: function(x, y) {